Prospective:information for the user

 Children (over 3 months of age)

-Due to the risk of producing severe systemic adverse effects, this medication is contraindicated in infants under 3 months of age and should be used with caution in infants over 3 years of age.
-It is recommended to use the lowest effective dose possible to reduce the risk of systemic adverse effects (see "Warnings and precautions").
+Due to the risk of producing severe systemic adverse effects, this medication is contraindicated in infants under 3 months of age and is recommended to be used with caution in infants over 3 years of age.
+The lowest effective dose possible is recommended to reduce the risk of systemic adverse effects (see subsection "Warnings and precautions").

-To achieve a sustained effect, three applications of 1 drop are generally made per day.
+When a sustained effect is intended, three daily applications of 1 drop are usually performed.

-For refraction examination, 1 or 2 drops are instilled in each eye twice a day, from 1 to 3 days before the examination.
+For refraction examination, 1 or 2 drops will be instilled in each eye twice a day, 1 to 3 days before the examination.

 Remember to apply your medication according to your doctor's instructions.